Kernel of Trace Operator of Sobolev Spaces on Lipschitz Domain: Abstract

-In Grisvard's book \cite{key-1}, Corollary 1.5.1.6 states a much more general result which covers above.
-But we cannot find a complete proof in literature.
-Fortunately, we apply some change of variables formulas from Evans and Gariepy's book (Theorem 3.9 and 3.11, \cite{key-3}), for Lipschitz coordinate transformation, in to improve the proof of
+via some change of variables formulas from Evans and Gariepy's textbook \cite{key-4} for Lipschitz coordinate transformation, to extend the proof of Theorem 2 in §5.5 of Evans' widespread PDE textbook \cite{key-3}, from $\mathcal{C}^{1}$ to Lipschitz domain.